openhab/org.openhab.binding.zwave/doc/rtc/ct100plus_0_0.md

 ### Parameter 10: Temperature Reporting Filter

-Upper/Lower bounds for thermostat temperature reporting The thermostat will report ambient temperature changes for temperature values less than the lower bound.
+Upper/Lower bounds for thermostat temperature reporting
+<p&gtThe thermostat will report ambient temperature changes for temperature values less than the lower bound.
 This field must be between 0F and 124F.
-By default, this value is 124F (report all temperature changes).
+By default, this value is 124F (report all temperature changes).</p&gt
 Values in the range 0 to 124 may be set.

 The manufacturer defined default value is ```124```.